 Students will start off each day on green.
 If a student chooses to break a rule or expectation they will be asked to change their color accordingly.
-The colors will be green (excellent), yellow (warning), orange (detention, lunch or after school), red (Principal consequences vary).
+The colors will be Purple, Blue, Green, Yellow (warning), Orange (detention, lunch or after school), Red (Principal consequences vary).

 There will be incentives throughout the year by that the students will be able to take part in if they are on green.
 There will also be a principal's reward for the whole school at the end of each quarter for students who do not receive an office referral for that quarter.
-Students will be able to earn Caught Being Good_cards for following appropriate school rules, or for going above and beyond these rules and expectations.
+Students will be able to earn Caught Being Good\cards for following appropriate school rules, or for going above and beyond these rules and expectations.
 Staff members will distribute these as they see fit.
 Students or teachers will fill out and place these cards into the Caught Being Good Box in the office for drawings that are held at the end of each month throughout the school year and the grand prize drawings at the end of the school year.